 Away from hole in ones, making a claim on your golf insurance is often due to a negative experience.
 From damaged clubs to a personal liability claim after damaging hitting a parked car, having insurance in place will help you overcome such troubling times.

-And with the average golf insurance claim valued at over £500 and an annual policy available for less than £20, the risk is clearly not worth it.
+And with the average golf insurance claim valued at over £500 and a monthly policy starting at £2.24 a month, the risk is clearly not worth it.